It's the Rush Limbaugh program, and it is a Friday, which means live from the Southern Command in sunny South Florida.

 And you knew to do it instinctively, which has been my point all day long.

-And then he would have to get up, come into the kitchen, make his own drink, and go back, and then sit down and finish watching Britt while I was cooking.
+And then he would have to get up, come into the kitchen, make his own drink, and go back and then sit down and finish watching Britt while I was cooking.

 So I think he's the one that actually trained me.

-He deliberately put the TV there, he deliberately crowded me.
+He deliberately put the TV there.

-So as to make you think that it was all my idea to have him sit on the other side of the counter when that was his plan the entire time.
+So, as to make you think that it was all my idea to have him sit on the other side of the counter when that was his plan the entire time.

 Oh, so you're dealing with a Machiavellian type here.